Trump Administration Clamps Down On Travel To Cuba, Bans Cruise Ships

 "This administration has made a strategic decision to reverse the loosening of sanctions and other restrictions on the Cuban regime.
 These actions will help to keep U.S. dollars out of the hands of Cuban military, intelligence, and security services," Treasury Secretary Steven Mnuchin said in a statement.

-Mnuchin, who joined Trump on his first state visit to the United Kingdom this week, added that Cuba, with a population of less than 12 million people, "continues to play a destabilizing role in the Western Hemisphere, providing a communist foothold in the region and propping up U.S. adversaries in places like Venezuela and Nicaragua."
+Mnuchin, who joined Trump on his first state visit to the United Kingdom this week, added that Cuba, with a population of fewer than 12 million people, "continues to play a destabilizing role in the Western Hemisphere, providing a communist foothold in the region and propping up U.S. adversaries in places like Venezuela and Nicaragua."

-U.S. law bars travel to Cuba for tourist activities but Americans have been allowed to go there under 12 authorized categories, including individual and group "people-to-people" travel — a subcategory of the education provision that permitted visits to the socialist country for cultural and educational purposes.
+U.S. law bars travel to Cuba for tourist activities, but Americans have been allowed to go there under 12 authorized categories, including individual and group "people-to-people" travel — a subcategory of the education provision that permitted visits to the socialist country for cultural and educational purposes.

 National Security